If you want to know how to retain information quickly, we can boil the process down to one simple term:

 Then, when you write out what you memorized using exaggerated association, you get the benefits of active recall.

-Even if you make mistakes, you’ll still train your memory to work better.
+Even if you make mistakes, you’ll still train your short-term and long-term memory to work better.
 Over time, you’ll get stronger and stronger.

 A lot of people “force” themselves to get through one book at a time.

 I have a PhD, two MAs and a BA and I can tell you this: